-Geraldo Rivera Says ‘Latinx Is Not A Word,’ Garnering Mixed Reactions on Twitter
+Geraldo Rivera Says ‘Latinx Is Not A Word,’ Garnering Mixed Reactions On Twitter

-Geraldo Rivera said “Latinx is not a word” on Twitter Wednesday morning, prompting mixed reactions from users on the social platform.
+Geraldo Rivera wrote “Latinx is not a word” on Twitter Wednesday morning, prompting mixed reactions from users on the social platform.
 His remark came in response to a tweet from author Jean Guerrero, who brought up the lack of Latinx authors on The New York Times’ list of the 10 best books of 2020.

 “Latinx” is a gender-neutral adjective used to describe a person of Latin American heritage.
 A relatively new term — its first recorded use occurred in 2004, according to Mother Jones — Latinx is used in place of the masculine term “Latino” and its feminine counterpart “Latina” as a non-binary descriptor.